Get News & Updates Directly To Your Inbox

 A very short time ago, the answer was “we have no idea.”
 Today, new research is revealing some answers.

-We now know there is no one cause of autism – just as there is no one type of autism.
-While there has been concerns that some vaccines may contribute to autism, the CDC concludes there is no relationship between the two.
+We now know there is no one cause of autism — just as there is no one type of autism.
+While there have been concerns that some vaccines may contribute to autism, the CDC concludes there is no relationship between the two.

 Trouble connecting with others is one of the hallmarks of autism spectrum disorder.
 Even those who do speak often struggle to understand others and make themselves understood.

 Parents of infants and toddlers should stay alert for language delays.
 If diagnosed, techniques used in autism therapy can help at home.
 It’s important to remember that each case is different.
-The best way to learn about your child’s unique needs is to participate in his or her treatment.
+The best way to learn about your child’s unique needs is to take part in his or her treatment.
 Ask your child’s therapists questions and listen to their advice.

 Look for a qualified developmental pediatrician, child neurologist, child psychologist or psychiatrist to guide your child’s treatment.
 Check with your specialist before trying any alternative therapy, special diet or supplements.